antchfx/htmlquery/README.md

 XQuery
 ====
-XQuery is a golang package to extract data from HTML and XML using XPath selectors.
+A golang package, extract data from HTML and XML documents using XPath expression.

 Supported most of XPath feature(syntax), you can found at [XPath](https://github.com/antchfx/xpath).